Geerodge/georgemc.co.uk/src/newsletters/7-steps-to-growing-your-personal-brand-on-twitter.md

 &nbsp;
 ## 5/ Bring It All Together

-Breakdown your value propositions into content buckets, lets use my values as an example:
+Breakdown your value propositions into content buckets explaining how you will provide value, lets use my values as an example:

 **Value:** Provide solutions to their problems directly **How:** Actionable ready-to-implement advice and AMA's (ask me anything)